 PUTTING YOUR FEELINGS FIRST

-For those in the world of sport, as in any walk of life, experiencing debilitating emotional problems or developing an addiction is not uncommon.
+For those in the world of sport, as in any walk of life, experiencing debilitating emotional problems isn’t uncommon.
 Over the course of the last year, hundreds of individuals have contacted us seeking some form of support.

-We do not see these activities as long-term answers to the natural difficulties that people face, instead we actively promote other ways of dealing with life events and difficulties.
+Having read through them, you might feel you want to give us a call.
 Seeking support, counselling and guidance is not a weakness, whatever is going on in your life, whether it's directly related to your job or you're convinced it has no impact on your performance whatsoever.
-Similarly, if the comfort of a drink, drug or a bet has become addictive, we have the experience and the expertise to address the problem properly.

 A sportsperson who has bottled up their feelings for a long time can find incredible relief in those first words of honesty and longer-term benefits in the power of sharing their feelings with another person.
 We would encourage anyone to examine their lives and the emotions or behaviours with which they are struggling, but to do so with the appropriate professional support.
 Click here if you’d like to call us.